01micko/pmck/README.md

 limitation I have added code to find the true *desktop*. `pmck` now comes with a header file `pmdesktop.h` with the funtion in `pmdesktop.c`.
 In the future a shared library named `libpmdesktop.so` with it's static counterpart `libpmdesktop.a` will become available.
-As time permits I will utilise this library for othe projects.
+As time permits I will utilise this library for other projects.
 So far this is tested with *JWM*, *JWM + ROX-Filer*, *Fluxbox*, *XFCE*, *WindowMaker* and *KDE*.